mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The road has started to subside on the road towards bishops cleeve, 15th May :- [7571506](https://www.fixmystreet.com/report/7571506)
 - Sunken and damaged pavement on Norwich Drive nr junction with Oxford Way, 14th May :- [7571229](https://www.fixmystreet.com/report/7571229)
 - Vegetation needs cutting as blocking the footpath, 14th May :- [7570760](https://www.fixmystreet.com/report/7570760)
 - Overgrown vegetation on the cycle path along the side of burrows field, 14th May :- [7570743](https://www.fixmystreet.com/report/7570743)